Jingchuan County

-Jingchuan County (泾川县 (涇川縣, Jīngchuān Xiàn)) is county under jurisdiction of the prefecture-level city of Pingliang, in the east of Gansu Province, China, bordering Shaanxi Province to the southeast.
+Jingchuan County (泾川县 (涇川縣, Jīngchuān Xiàn)) is a county under jurisdiction of the prefecture-level city of Pingliang, in the east of Gansu Province, China, bordering Shaanxi Province to the southeast.
 It has a land area of 1,486 square kilometers.
 The county is named after the Jing River.
 In 2020 it had a population of 356,200, over 300,000 of whom in the rural area.

 History

 Under the name Jingzhou, Jingchuan was formerly the seat of Gansu's Jing Prefecture.
 The site of former Jingzhou is near the county seat of Jingchuan.
-The ancient city was built starting in the period of the Western Han Dynasty and abandoned in the early Ming Dynasty.
+The ancient city was built starting in the period of the Western Han dynasty and abandoned in the early Ming dynasty.
 Parts of the old city are still preserved.

 During the Republic of China (1912–1949) period it was renamed from Jing County to Jingchuan to avoid confusion with Anhui's Jing County which shared the same name.

 Since 1983, Jingchuan has been a model county for reforestation of the Loess Plateau.
 It is a key county in the Three-North Shelter Forest Program.